 Gilbert Whitaker Fund for the Improvement of Teaching: Stage II

-Stage I Whitaker grantees have the opportunity to continue their work by applying for a Stage II grant of $15,000, within two years of their initial Stage I award.
-As with the Stage I program, Stage II is intended to fund collaborative groups of faculty for activities that develop and deepen the commitment to good teaching and learning.
-Up to three Stage II grants are awarded each year.
+Stage I Whitaker grantees from AY 2011-2012 and AY 2012-2013 have the opportunity to continue their work by applying for a Stage II grant of $15,000, within two years of their initial Stage I award.
+Stage II is intended to fund collaborative groups of faculty for activities that develop and deepen the commitment to good teaching and learning.
+Up to three Stage II grants will be awarded.

 Submit a Whitaker Stage I report by clicking the Submit Report button at the top of the Whitaker II page.